nWidart/DbExporter/readme.md

 # Database Exporter

-Export your database quickly and easely as a Laravel Migration and all the data as a Seeder class.
+Export your database quickly and easily as a Laravel Migration and all the data as a Seeder class.
 This can be done via artisan commands or a controller action.

 ## Installation